Aias/the-innocent-i/src/fragments/2019-09-15-one-possible-world.md

-These collected notes represent just one possible description of our world(wide web).
-A world that is the same, and will be the same, in this world again.
+These loose notes are [one possible description of our world(wide web)](https://barnsworthburning.net/extracts/recUPqvklpbdy3pUD).
+A world that is and always will be the same, in the world again.